medialab/minet/docs/cli.md

 -c/--cookie flag.

 positional arguments:
+  value_or_column_name        Single post url to process or name of the CSV
-  column                      Name of the CSV column containing post urls or a
+                              column containing post urls when using -i/--input.
-                              single post url.
-  file                        CSV file containing the post urls.

 optional arguments:
   -c COOKIE, --cookie COOKIE  Authenticated cookie to use or browser from which